DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/20 Axes/33 Scale Breaks.md

 ---

 The value axis supports auto-calculated scale breaks, which can be enabled by setting the [autoBreaksEnabled](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/valueAxis/autoBreaksEnabled.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#autoBreaksEnabled') property to **true**.
-You can specify the [maxAutoBreakCount](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/valueAxis/maxAutoBreakCount.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#maxAutoBreakCount') property to limit the number of a scale breaks the UI component can generate.
+You can specify the [maxAutoBreakCount](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/valueAxis/maxAutoBreakCount.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#maxAutoBreakCount') property to limit the number of scale breaks the UI component can generate.

 ---
 ##### jQuery